jeroenclaes/tweetCorp/README.md

 Some of the functions in the package have not yet been tested very thorougly.
 I would appreciate if you'd file an issue report on GitHub if you bump into any problems.

+#License
+The package and the corpus itself is released under the CC BY-SA license.
+If you use the functions in this package or if you use the data in publications, please cite as follows:

+- Claes, J. (2017).
+TweetCorp: A corpus of global English tweets annotated with Google SyntaxNet.
+Leuven: KU Leuven.
+- Claes.
+J. (2017).
+R package tweetCorp: A package to make working with twitter corpora easier.
+Leuven KU Leuven. https://github.com/jeroenclaes/tweetCorp.